Mao suit

-The modern Chinese tunic suit is a style of male attire originally known in China as the Zhongshan suit (中山裝 (中山装, Zhōngshān zhuāng)) after the republican leader Sun Yat-sen (Sun Zhongshan).
+The Chinese tunic suit is a style of male attire originally known in China as the Zhongshan suit or Sun Yat-sen suit (中山裝 (中山装, Zhōngshān zhuāng)) after the republican leader Sun Yat-sen (Sun Zhongshan).
 Sun Yat-sen introduced the style shortly after the founding of the Republic of China (1912–1949) as a form of national dress with distinct political overtones.
 The four pockets are said to represent the Four Virtues of propriety, justice, honesty, and humility; and the five buttons the Five Yuans of the Government of the Republic of China (Executive, Legislative, Judicial, Examination, Control).

-After the Communist victory in the Chinese Civil War and the establishment of the People's Republic of China in 1949, such suits came to be worn widely by male citizens and government leaders as a symbol of proletarian unity and an Eastern counterpart to the Western business suit.
-The name "Mao suit" comes from Chairman of the Chinese Communist Party Mao Zedong's fondness for the style.
-The garment became closely associated with him and with Chinese Communism.
-Mao's cut of the suit was influenced by the Stalin tunic then prevalent among Soviet officials.
-Although it declined in use among the general public in the 1980s and 1990s due to the increasing prominence of the business suit, it is still commonly worn by Chinese leaders during important state ceremonies and functions.
+The suits came to be widely worn by male citizens and government leaders after the Communist victory in the Chinese Civil War, and the establishment of the People's Republic of China in 1949.
+It served as a symbol of proletarian unity, and an Eastern counterpart to the Western business suit.
+The name "Mao suit" or "Mao tunic" comes from Chairman of the Chinese Communist Party Mao Zedong's fondness for the style.
+The garment became closely associated with him and Chinese Communism.
+Mao's cut of the suit was influenced by the Stalin tunic, which was prevalent among Soviet officials at the time.
+Increasing use of the Western business suit by the general public in the 1980s and 1990s led to a decline in use of the Mao suit.
+However, it is still frequently worn by Chinese leaders during important state ceremonies and functions.
 The Mao suit was also worn in North Korea by party elites.

-In the 1960s and 1970s, the Mao suit became fashionable among Western European, Australian, and New Zealander socialists and intellectuals.
-It was sometimes worn over a turtleneck.
+The style became fashionable among Western European, Australian, and New Zealander socialists and intellectuals in the 1960s and 1970s.

 Origins

 When the Republic was founded in 1912, the style of dress worn in China was based on Manchu dress (qipao and changshan), which had been imposed by the Qing dynasty as a form of social control.
 The majority-Han Chinese revolutionaries who overthrew the Qing were fueled by the failure of the Qing to defend China and a lack of scientific advancement compared to foreign colonial powers.
-Even before the founding of the Republic, older forms of Chinese dress were becoming unpopular among the elite and led to the development of Chinese dress which combined the changshan and the European hat to form a new dress.
+Even before the founding of the Republic, older forms of Chinese dress were becoming unpopular among the elite and led to the development of Chinese dress which combined the changshan and the European suit to form a new dress.
 The Zhongshan suit is a parallel development that combined European-inspired Chinese fashion.